lubaskinc0de/lubaskinc0de/README.md

 14 y.o

-- 🔭 I’m currently working on my minecraft server, doing some Java and Python stuff.
-I have no job.
+- 🔭 I’m currently working on yourscript.
-- 🌱 I’m currently learning Java!
+- 🌱 I’m currently learning C, Clean-Architecture and Algrotihms!

 ## You can find me in:
 - [The internet](https://lubaskin.site)